File Operations

 All file operations in Termix are designed to be:

-- Efficient: Optimized for both small files and large directories
+- Efficient: Optimized for both small files and large, multi-file operations.

 Creating Files and Directories